 Can you earn scholarships outside of the FAFSA?

-Yes, there are many scholarships that can be earned that have nothing to do with how much you receive due to your FAFSA application.
+Many scholarships have nothing to do with how much you receive due to your FAFSA application.
 These scholarships are typically won for a specific purpose and could be from numerous types of companies or individuals awarding the money for college.